 - ' 13.07 million (Previous year ' 13.07 million) towards the amount of expenditure made in foreign currency.

-- ' 4.79 million (Previous year ' 4.79 million) towards the amount of expenditure against reimbursement of expenses.
+- ' Nil million (Previous year '4.79 million) towards the amount of expenditure against reimbursement of expenses.

-- ' 469.65 million (Previous year ' 469.65 million) towards Service Tax on the amount received by branches from overseas clients on behalf of the Company for the period October 2006 to March 2014, under the head ‘Business Auxiliary Services' and expenditure made in foreign currency with the Hon'ble Supreme Court of India.
+- ' 469.65 million (Previous year ' 469.65 million) towards Service Tax on the amount received by branches from overseas clients on behalf of the Company for the period October 2006 to March 2014, under the head ‘Business Auxiliary Services' and expenditure made in foreign currency in respect of category II and III services with the Hon'ble Supreme Court of India.

 - ' 28.60 million (Previous year ' 28.60 million) towards Service Tax refund granted for the period April 2006 to March 2008 with the Hon'ble Bombay High Court.